 “A lot of these technologies aren’t developed by the sneaker brands for your running pleasure,” he says.
-Instead the cost is usually factored into manufacturing, marketing, branding and profits.
+Instead, the cost is usually factored into manufacturing, marketing, branding and profits.

 Veja is a French sneaker label that produces ethically conscious shoes from organic materials and recycled plastic bottles.
 Their designs are equally as modern as their approach to sustainability.
 The perfect casual sneaker doesn’t need to hurt the planet.

-Axel Arrigato is a Swedish footwear label that is at the forefront the of the international sneaker movement.
+Axel Arigato is a Swedish footwear label that is at the forefront the of the international sneaker movement.
 Their designs are minimalistic and clean with some featuring their signature bird embroidery.
 Their shoes are high quality and reasonably priced in comparison to other competitors.

 Gucci sneakers cover all ends of the sneaker spectrum.
 On one hand they offer on trend chunky sneakers in an array of bright and bold colours whilst simultaneously offering their paired back, traditional leather sneaker.
 No matter your taste in sneakers, Gucci will have a pair for you.

-That oh so famous red sole of Christian Louboutin is also available on mens sneakers.
+That oh-so-famous red sole of Christian Louboutin is also available on men's sneakers.
 Their models feature this iconic design feature as well as other iconic design features of Louboutin’s such as their ‘spikes’.
 If you’re looking to stand out from the crowd, look no further.

 Guiseppe Zanotti has been producing sneakers since 1981 and has become famous for including zippers on the sides of all of his sneakers.
 This design has since become synonymous with the brand and is an icon among luxury sneakers.